millerc9/datavizworkbook/README.md

 - This repository: https://github.com/cmustudent/tswd-portfolio-templates/

 # Portfolio
-This is my public portfolio for Telling Stories with Data at CMU!
-Here's where all my cool work will go.
-You should probably hire me.
+This is my public portfolio for Telling Stories with Data at Carnegie Mellon University!
+Here's where all of my work will go for the semester.

 # About me
 Hi!
 My name is Cooper, and I am in my final semester as at Master of Public Policy and Management student at Carnegie Mellon's Heinz College.
 I come from a Community Engagement background and had worked in the nonprofit space for 4 years prior to resuming my education.
 I am looking to move to DC once I graduate in December in the hopes of working in the public sector through policy analysis.